What Is a Post-Repair Inspection and Why It Matters

 • Frame misalignment or improper measurements

-• Incomplete airbag, seatbelt, or safety system reinstalls
+• Incomplete airbag, seatbelt, or safety system reinstallation

-• Paint flaws, overspray, or panel fit issues
+• Paint defects, overspray, or panel fit inconsistencies

 • Electrical faults, wiring damage, or software mismatches

-• Use of aftermarket or salvage parts instead of OEM
+• Use of non-OEM or incorrect replacement parts

-• Your vehicle sustained moderate or severe damage
+• The vehicle sustained moderate to severe collision damage

-• Your car shows new warning lights or drives differently
+• New warning lights appear or the vehicle drives differently after repair

 Why Choose Prestige Bodyworks?